Overview

 Lauren represents technology and medical device clients of all sizes, from startups to industry giants, serving as lead counsel in trials and appeals in many forums throughout the nation.

-She often handles contentious competitor-to-competitor matters – cases that tend to weave their way through a complex maze of courts and jurisdictions.
+She often handles contentious competitor-to-competitor matters—cases that tend to weave their way through a complex maze of courts and jurisdictions.
 Her experience in a wide variety of forums has given her the skills necessary to develop coordinated, sophisticated strategies that have resulted in fast, favorable outcomes for clients.

-Lauren has litigated cases involving computer software, hardware, networks, and peripherals; microprocessors; telecommunications equipment; lithium-ion batteries; medical devices; smartphones; LCDs and plasma displays; security and encryption technologies; GPS devices; flash memory; internet applications; business methods; document imaging and storage systems; and various mechanical inventions.
+Lauren has deep experience with a wide variety of IP matters, including utility patents, design patents, registered trademarks, trade dress, trade secrets, breach of contract claims, post-grant proceedings (e.g., ex parte review and IPR), and commercial litigation involving antitrust issues and breach of fiduciary duty allegations.
+She has applied her technical expertise to cases involving computer software, hardware, networks, and peripherals; microprocessors; telecommunications equipment; lithium-ion batteries; medical devices; smartphones; LCDs and plasma displays; security and encryption technologies; GPS devices; flash memory; internet applications; business methods; document imaging and storage systems; and various mechanical inventions.

 Despite her busy practice, Lauren devotes time to mentoring less experienced lawyers within Fish and encouraging women who are interested in STEM to pursue careers in the field.
-She credits her client Microsoft with giving her opportunities to argue in court early in her career.
-Now, a veteran litigator, she is devoted to helping newer lawyers find similar early opportunities to advance their careers.
+She credits Microsoft with giving her opportunities to argue in court early in her career.
+Now, as a veteran litigator, she is devoted to helping newer lawyers find similar early opportunities to advance their careers.

 Experience